MicrosoftDocs/power-automate-docs/articles/automation-center-overview.md

 ## Data and visualization strategy

-The information displayed on the [**Overview**](#overview-tab) and [**Runs**](#runs-tab) pages is based on cloud and desktop flow run data that is stored in Dataverse.
+The information displayed on the [**Overview**](#overview-tab) and [**Runs**](#runs-tab) pages is based on cloud and desktop flow run data that is stored in Microsoft Dataverse.
 These pages are designed to provide you with a **top-level** view of your flow run activities, including first-level child cloud or desktop flow runs associated with a particular top-level flow.
 This approach enables you to monitor the entire automation from start to end.
 It allows you to determine whether the overall automation succeeded or failed, providing data on the total and average duration of the runs, among many other metrics.

 > [!NOTE]
 >
 > - Some filters may not be available for some pivots because of the nature of the presented data.
-> - Data under the work queue tab and recommendations are premium features, hence requiring a Power Automate Premium license.
+> - Data under the **Work queues** tab and **Recommendations** are premium features, which require a Power Automate Premium license.
 > - When you navigate between tabs, the tab keeps the active filtering selection.
 Select **Clear filters** to reset the applied filters.
-> - Desktop flow-related activities like desktop flow runs and work queues etc. have always been available in Dataverse, however cloud flow run history has only recently been introduced in Dataverse.
+> - Desktop flow related activities like desktop flow runs and work queues etc. have always been available in Dataverse, however cloud flow run history has only recently been introduced in Dataverse.
 [Learn more](dataverse/cloud-flow-run-metadata.md).

 ## Copilot

-The Copilot is designed to assist with the analysis of automation activity, work queue performance, and to provide answers to common questions about Power Automate capabilities (generative answers).
+Copilot is designed to assist with the analysis of automation activity, work queue performance, and to provide answers to common questions about Power Automate capabilities (generative answers).
 For example, users can ask about the number of flows that ran yesterday, which queue items are put on hold, or how to analyze activity with Copilot.
 In response, Copilot generates outputs that provide insights and answers to the questions asked.
-Learn more about the Copilot feature in automation center [here](automation-center-copilot.md).
+For more information, see [Use Copilot to analyze automation activity and ask product questions](automation-center-copilot.md).

 > [!IMPORTANT]
 >